schipeltaper/veganexplainer/index.md

 >   - [*"Your recommended calorie intake depends on various factors, like age and activity level."*](https://www.healthline.com/nutrition/how-many-calories-per-day)
 >   - [Factors that might affect your vitamin D levels: Where you live, Your age, Your skin color, Your weight, Certain health conditions](https://www.health.harvard.edu/staying-healthy/taking-too-much-vitamin-d-can-cloud-its-benefits-and-create-health-risks)

-**Let's start with the biggest section: The vegetables.
+**Let's start with the biggest section: Vegetables.
 The recommended amount is at least 250 to 300 grams per day.**
 > [https://www.veganisme.org/informatie/voeding/](https://www.veganisme.org/informatie/voeding/)

 **Then the second biggest section is the wholemeal grains (and potatoes).
-This includes brown rice, potatoes, wholemeal bread, oats, wholemeal pasta.
-Being a good source for certain nutrients this section is partly how you get your complete proteins from plants!**
+This section includes brown rice, potatoes, wholemeal bread, oats, wholemeal pasta.
+Being a good source for certain nutrients this section is partly how you get your complete protein from plants!**

 **Which brings us to the next sections.
 Legumes!
 This includes peas, tofu, tempeh, chickpeas and all beans.
-Legumes are a great source for many essential nutrients and ontop of that legumes combined with a wholemeal grain can be considered to make a complete protein.**
+Legumes are a great source for many essential nutrients and ontop of that legumes combined with a wholemeal grain can be considered a complete protein.**
 >   - [Source](https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/waarom-hebben-vegetariers-en-veganisten-meer-eiwit-nodig-.aspx) that claims this.
 >   - [For example, grains like rice are too low in lysine to be considered a complete source of protein.
 Yet, by also eating lentils or beans, which are higher in lysine, throughout the day, you can be sure to obtain all nine essential amino acids](https://www.healthline.com/nutrition/complete-protein-for-vegans#_noHeaderPrefixedContent)